dgelessus/NAGUS/docs/uru/game_server.rst

   * **Header:** :cpp:class:`proEventData`.
   * **Callback event type:** 4-byte signed int.
+    The few uses all set this field to 1.

+  Seems to be a legacy leftover that's almost, but not completely, unused.
-  Implemented in the open-sourced client code, but never used in the code and also seems to be never used in any .prp files.
+  Implemented in the open-sourced client code, but never used anywhere in the engine or scripts.
-  Should never be sent over the network.
+  Only found in the .prp files for Ahnonay and Er'cana, as part of the ``plResponderModifier``\s for shell cloths.

 .. cpp:class:: proResponderStateEventData : public proEventData